The Flora & Fauna of Canterbury High Country

 Black Fronted Tern

 Classified as endangered, the Black Fronted Tern is threatened by many species.
-In addition to the more common predators, its enemies include hedgehogs, magpies, swamp harriers and the black-beaked gull—all of which are present at FLOCKHILL.
+In addition to the more common predators, its enemies include hedgehogs, magpies, swamp harriers and the black-beaked gull—all of which are present at Flockhill.
 Breeding on the riverbed exacerbates the threat to Black Fronted Tern populations, as many eggs and chicks do not survive due to flooding or human disturbance.